 Even before disciples of the New Nordic creed started making pilgrimages to Copenhagen’s Noma restaurant, it was clear that the winds of culinary change were blowing in from that direction.
-The ethos that has made the cooking in Scandinavia so influential—fierce adherence to seasonality and respect for nature’s larder—may not seem particularly ground-breaking but for many a chef and restaurateur it prompted some sort of epiphany.
-The good news is that, thanks to the great Dane Claus Meyer, you don't need to fly there to find out more.
+The ethos that has made this cooking so influential—fierce adherence to seasonality and respect for nature’s larder—may not seem groundbreaking but for many a chef and restaurateur it a sort of epiphany.
+The good news is that, thanks to this jewel hidden in Grand Central Terminal, you don't need to fly there to find out more.